b00tl04d/ism-notes-from-year-2-sem-2-onwards/README.md

 # ism-notes-from-year-2-sem-2-onwards

-## Infocomm Security Management (AY 2022), now the course is known as "Cyber Security and Digital Forensics" (CDF)
+## Infocomm Security Management (AY 2022), now the course is known as "Cyber Security and Digital Forensics" (CDF) with a different course structure

 ## For the remaining core modules in the course